Powerspace/kudu-from-avro/README.md

 ## Compound keys

 `-p` supports a compound primary key `-p id,company_id`; those columns will be the first in the Kudu table, as required by Kudu.
+It also support a value to specify the count of partitions: `-pd id:100,company_id:10`

 # Create a Kudu table from an Avro schema